Highlights Of The Program

 - Defining true circularity and distinguishing closed-loop recovery from downcycling and energy recovery

-- Reviewing advanced depolymerization and its role in producing food-grade, virgin-equivalent outputs
+- Examining advanced depolymerization and its role in producing food-grade, virgin-equivalent outputs

-- Outlining how brands, procurement, and regulators can create credible demand signals for investment
+- Exploring the role of brands, procurement teams, and regulators in supporting credible demand signals for investment

 - Identifying operational, financial, and partnership factors for scaling advanced recycling to reliable systems